ceph/s3select/README.md

 Before executing SQL statements, users must create a bucket, upload objects into it, and define tables within the CEPH cluster.
 Table definitions allow users to specify structures atop individual objects or directories containing multiple objects.

+please review the following [script](https://github.com/ceph/s3select/blob/master/TPCDS/ddl/create_tpcds_tables.sql) it demonstrates how to create a table on S3 storage.